remy/remysharp.com/public/drafts/first-impressions-of-react.md

 🚨 There's a lot more code compared to my bind.js version, but this code *does* feel robust.
 How does that weigh against the fact that I can hack solutions faster when I mess directly with the DOM?
 I'm not sure.

+## Yeah, but what do you think, Remy?

+I'm going to stick with it.
+I feel like if it doesn't suit the entire application design, then I can either use it for a part of what I'm doing.
+I definitely feel like moving towards a state managed design is a positive thing for my coding.

+I'll be looking at the React Router next, then porting my code to the server (before I get too deep in client-side code).

+I think the next important steps will be to validate code design, typically this would be done with either a peer review or code review for a senior developer.
+Alas, poor me, I'm not in that position as I work alone (so you _may_ see some random tweets in the coming week!).

 ---

 ## TL;DR 🐎